NEARFoundation/transaction-tracking-app/README.md

-# NEAR Transaction Tracker App (also known as "Transactions Accounting Report")
+# NEAR Transaction Tracking App

-Transaction Tracker App (TTA) produces a report that helps teams across the ecosystem to see a simplified view of all transactions over a certain period (e.g. the Finance/Legal/Operations team uses it to reconcile their transactions and stay compliant).
+Transaction Tracking App (TTA) produces a report that helps teams across the ecosystem to see a simplified view of all transactions over a certain period (e.g. the Finance/Legal/Operations team uses it to reconcile their transactions and stay compliant).

 # Framework